Board of Directors

 Jim Reeves practices Real Estate Law and is a lifelong resident of Escambia County.
 He was previously a member of the Florida House of Representatives and the Pensacola City Council.
 His community involvement includes board service at numerous organizations including Gonzalez United Methodist Church, St. Michael’s Cemetery Foundation, the Cultural Center/Pensacola Little Theatre, and the Sacred Heart Hospital Foundation.

 Ray Russenberger is a Pensacola businessman who founded Network Telephone Corp., named one of Inc. Magazine’s 500 Fastest Growing Private Companies in America in 1994 and 1995.
 He currently is involved in real estate development in downtown Pensacola.
 He is also active in several local organizations.

 Martha Saunders has served higher education for more than 30 years, first as a professor of communication and later as a college dean, a provost, then as chancellor and president of two public universities (the University of Wisconsin-Whitewater and the University of Southern Mississippi).
-She is currently working as Provost of The University of West Florida where she began her academic career.”
+She currently serves as the President of The University of West Florida where she began her academic career.”

 Gordon J. Sprague

 Gordon J. Sprague is currently the owner and operator of a working Vermont dairy farm and an Antique Auto Private Collection Museum in Gulf Breeze, Florida.
 After serving in the Air Force and obtaining his degrees, Mr. Sprague worked in Parks and Recreation in several cities.
 Mr. Sprague then served as the Assistant to the President for Fogelman Properties and as a Mutual Fund Money Manager for AIM in Houston where he marketed investment products to financial advisors.